My Gambling Relapse Story: How I Found Strength After Slipping

 We like to think of healing as this upward climb.
 But for me, it’s been more like hiking a mountain in the fog.
 I’ve tripped, gotten lost, gone in circles.
 But I’m still moving.

-Relapse didn’t erase the progress I made.
+Sharing my gambling relapse story helped me see that relapse didn’t erase the progress I made.
 It reminded me that my addiction doesn’t vanish just because I’m doing well.
 It waits—quietly, cleverly—for a crack in the armor.

 Now, I don’t ignore my triggers.
 I prepare for them.